When your belongings are either physically or mentally in your way they have officially become clutter. Why do we hold on to that clutter?

-Pick up an item and honestly answer these two questions: 1) “Do I love it?”
+I have a simple rule of thumb for identifying clutter: Pick up an item and honestly answer these two questions: 1) “Do I love it?”
 2) “Do I use it?”
 If you answer “no” to both questions, it’s clutter.
 Time to let it go.
 I recently got rid of an old trinket box that a former boss gave to me.
 I held onto it for 22 years simply because it had always been around.
 I didn’t love it.
 I didn’t use it.
-I finally let it go.
+I let it go.

-First and foremost, know that your genuine relationships will still be intact after you have made the self-loving decision to let go of clutter.
-When someone has gifted you something it is now yours to keep or get rid of.
-You get to decide, so make the choice that helps you feel less burdened.
+Here’s how you can handle the guilt – know that your genuine relationships will still be intact after you have made the self-loving decision to let go of clutter.
+When someone has gifted you something it is now yours to keep or to release.
+You get to decide.
+Do what makes you feel less burdened.
 That usually means letting it go.

-You can deal with clutter that has emotional attachment in the same way you deal with any kind of clutter: Ask yourself two questions, “Do I use this?” and “Do I love this?”
-You may love the person who gave it to you or memory attached, but not the actual object, so be aware of how you are answering.
+I recommend dealing with clutter that has emotional attachment the same way I recommend dealing with any kind of clutter.
+Ask yourself, “Do I use this?
+Do I love this?”
+You may love the person or memory, but not the object so be aware of how you are answering.

 Also pay attention to how you feel when you look at an item.
 Are the emotions you feel positive or negative?
 If negative, get rid of it!
 Boxing it up and putting it in the attic is not getting rid of it.
 That’s only avoiding it.